Blueberry Biscuits

 Blueberry biscuits in a pan.

 John and I make a lot of biscuits.
 By a lot, I mean at least every couple of weeks at a minimum.
-He mastered my jalapeño cheddar biscuits a while back, and I make buttermilk biscuits on occasion.
+He mastered my jalapeño cheddar biscuits a while back, and I make buttermilk biscuits and maple bacon biscuits on occasion.

 We keep an endless supply of fresh blueberries in the fridge, so I started adding those to my buttermilk biscuits.
 And, the results were amazing!